27 September, 2022| Website Maintenance|13 minutes

 Slow loading times:

-- Increase bounce rates by 32% at three seconds loading time
+- Increase bounce rates by 32% at a three-second loading time.

-- Increase bounce rates by 90% at five seconds loading time
+- Increase bounce rates by 90% at a five-second loading time.

-- Increase bounce rates by 123% at 10 seconds loading time
+- Increase bounce rates by 123% at a ten-second loading time.

-This is why Google has recently introduced Core Web Vitals that target loading times as a priority as well as how the page loads and how stable a page is as it loads and just after it loads.
+Google introduced Core Web Vitals that target loading times as a priority, how the page loads, and how stable a page is as it loads and just after it loads.

 What is a Website Loading Speed Test?

-Numbers and site data can give you an exact and decisive read on what is really happening on your website as well as how quickly changes you make are having an impact.
-Data is the easiest and most informative way to understand your website as well as make plans to fix it.
-There are plenty of free or inexpensive tools available for you to do this.
-For website speed the go-to tool is a Page Loading Speed Test.
+Numbers and site data can give you an exact and decisive read on what is happening on your website and how quickly changes you make are impacting.
+Data is the easiest and most informative way to understand your website and make plans to fix it.
+Plenty of free or inexpensive tools are available for you to do this.
+For website speed, the go-to tool is a Page Loading Speed Test.

 What is a speed test exactly?